Irridu: History

+Middle Bronze IIA

+Yamhad Period

 The city was first mentioned in a letter from the king of Carchemish to Zimri-Lim of Mari.
 The letter suggested that Irridu had been a subject of Carchemish, and subsequently it came under the rule of Yamhad.

-In the middle of the 18th century BC, the city was ruled by Yarim-Lim, who was the brother of Abba-El I, king of Yamhad.
-Zitraddu, the governor of the city, rebelled against Yarim-Lim; Abba-El I quashed the rebels violently to the extent of destroying the city and he compensated his brother by giving him Alalakh.
+In the late 18th century BC, Zitraddu, the governor of the city, rebelled against its overlord Yarim-Lim.
+Consequently, Yarim-Lim's brother, the Great King Abba-El I of Yamhad (c.
+1750-1720 BC) quashed the rebels violently to the extent of destroying the city and he compensated his brother by giving him Alalakh.

+Late Bronze

+Mitanni Empire

+After the fall of Aleppo, the capital of Yamhad, to the Hittite king Mursili I (c.
+1590 BC), Irridu came under the control of Mittani.

+Hittite Empire

-After the fall of Aleppo, the capital of Yamhad, to the Hittite king Mursili I, Irridu came under the control of Mittani.
-The Hittites, under prince Piyassili, occupied Irridu in their advance upon the Mittanian capital Washukanni and after the Hittites retreated, it became a regional center for Mittani until it was conquered by Adad-nirari I, king of Assyria.
+During the reign of Šuppiluliuma I of Hatti (c.
+1350 BC), under prince Piyassili, occupied Irridu in their advance upon the Mittanian capital Washukanni and after the Hittites retreated, it became a regional center for Mittani until it was conquered by Adad-nirari I, king of Assyria.

-Assyrian Conquest
+Assyrian Empire

 King Wasashatta of Mittani rebelled against the Assyrians and sought the help of the Hittites, but received none.
 Adad-nirari I attacked Mittani and conquered most of its cities.
 The royal family of Mittani escaped to Irridu but the Assyrians found them and deported them to Assyria.

 Irridu and many cities in its area were set on fire, destroyed, and sowed with salty plants.